Sjan1/r-for-proteomics-tsl/notes/04_Notes_to_session4.md

 3. We found 1Da error in precursor masses in MS.GF+ result.
 That can only mean that Asp/Glu deamidation took place or precursor masses were no recognized correctly.
 Mascot has a function to corrects the latter and deamidation could be added as a variable modification in new search.
 This would be interesting to compare, I guess when all the other things are done.
 Do I remember well that in another Laurent's data file this problem was not observed?
 4. Compare the results of two search engines.
 To develop confidence in PSMs when using MS.GF+ we are not used to, the best is to compare with Mascot first.
 It could give us a few extra PSMs and increase confidence.
 In the long run, running a second search engine on HPC might be of interest.
 5. I should show you Scaffold and what it provides.
 I mentioned well annotated spectra already, but there is still more: E.g protein similarity plot, quantitative functions that we should also compare with our R-calculated result.

+##Priorities for the next session (discussed on 8th May, Norwich)
+1. Generate MSGFPlus searches for data in all the tasks. (before the next meeting)
+2. Use sample-experiment input table in QC and PDLP1 Tasks.
+3. Use the packages for spectral counting to quantify differences between the samples.
+(QC - time course, PDLP1 - four categories)
+4. Start with TMT quantitation.
+(Task3)